-**NOTE: DUE TO COVID-19, GIVEAWAYS HAVE BEEN MODIFIED AND DO NOT FOLLOW THIS FORMAT YOU READ BELOW.
-PLEASE CLICK HERE FOR MORE INFORMATION ABOUT OUR NEXT GIVEAWAYS.
+**NOTE: PLEASE CLICK HERE FOR UPDATED INFORMATION ABOUT OUR NEXT GIVEAWAY.
 THANK YOU FOR UNDERSTANDING.**

 If it’s your first time, click here to read a short PDF document about joining us.
 When you arrive at the giveaway site, please look for anyone wearing a yellow bandana; that means the volunteer is a Section Leader who can point you in the right direction.
 Our volunteers perform several tasks, including setting up tables, putting out item bins, handing out food, snacks and drinks, working behind the distribution line and breaking everything down.
 It all takes less than an hour.
 Several volunteers usually go to Central Market North Lamar for brunch immediately after the giveaway (weather permitting).

 Do kids come to the giveaways?